Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step4.md

 ## TODO

-1. Write a function `tensor_contract(A, B)` that performs a tensor contraction between two tensors using Numpy's einsum function and returns the resulting tensor.
+1. Write a function `tensor_contract(A, B)` in `tensor_contract.py`.
-2. Completing `tensor_contract.py`
+2. This function performs a tensor contract between two tensors using Numpy's einsum function and returns the resulting tensor.

 ```python
 import numpy as np